thunder/entity_reference-override/README.md

 ## Content translation

 In case you use content translation, make sure the entity_reference_override fields are translatable.
-Otherwise, you might experience some unexpected behaviours.
+Otherwise, you might experience some unexpected behaviors.